 XChange provides summary information about cases, including names of parties, the assigned judge and commissioner, attorneys of record, documents filed, hearings held, judgments entered, and the outcome of completed cases.
 The law library's XChange access is limited to public information only.
 Not all records in all cases are public, and some case types are private or sealed.
 For example, the dockets in divorce, custody and protective order cases are public, but most of the documents in those cases are private.
 XChange does not provide access to expunged records, or to adoption, involuntary civil commitment, juvenile or appellate court cases.

 If others are waiting to use the public computers we will impose a 30 minute limit on XChange users.
 Anyone can subscribe to XChange to access public court records from their office or home.

 The Utah State Courts offer free wireless access in many courthouses, including the Matheson Courthouse where the State Law Library is located.
 See our Wireless Access in the Courts page for more information.

-All of our computers have WordPerfect, which you can use to draft documents.
+All of our computers have Word and WordPerfect, which you can use to draft documents.

 The Utah State Courts mission is to provide the people an open, fair, efficient, and independent system for the advancement of justice under the law.